OpenMS/pyopenms-docs/docs/source/user_guide/map_alignment.rst

 ===============

 The pyOpenMS map alignment algorithms transform different maps (:term:`peak maps`, :term:`feature maps`) to a common retention time axis.
-This is useful, since chromatographic columns are usually less stable, i.e. the RT of identical compounds will vary when repeating the experiment or running another sample.
+Because chromatographic columns are less stable, retention times of identical compounds can vary across runs.
-We want to correct for this, usually by finding common landmarks across runs and adjusting the RT of all features to minimize the distance of landmarks across feature maps.
+To correct for RT drift, map alignment attempts to find common landmarks across runs and adjusts the RT of all features to minimize the distance of landmarks across feature maps (runs).

 .. image:: img/map_alignment_illustration.png